jef/streetmerchant/README.md

 **Q: Why do I have to download all this stuff just to get this bot working?** Well, I would rather you didn't either.
 See [#11](https://github.com/jef/nvidia-snatcher/issues/11).

-### Acknowledgements

-Thanks to the great contributors that make this project possible!